 We recommend sending out an embargoed press release to reporters the day before your event.
 If speeches are being given and are scripted, you can include direct quotes from those in your release.
 Let the reporters know that you'll follow-up with photos and video footage from the event ASAP after the event concludes.
 During the event, make sure to capture high-quality photos, videos of any speeches, and b-roll of the event.
 As soon as you can after the event concludes, conduct follow-up by sending the photos and videos to the reporters.

-Let's look at some successful real-life examples for ideas on what assets and formatting to include when announcing your event.
+Let's look at some successful real-life examples for ideas on what assets and formatting to include (guide on formatting your press release) when announcing your event.

 This has the advantage of relating the salient points of your press release to your contact at a glance, and is a particular advantage if you have a household name in your roster.